 Students who wish to embark on a career in conservation may apply for an ICRI Education Bursary.
 Given the very limited funding available, the Institute’s Education Bursary Policy only focuses on studies to Masters level, giving priority to those areas of conservation under-represented here in Ireland.
 It regrets that it cannot fund those studying at PhD level.

 The deadline for receipt of applications for the forthcoming academic year is the 30th June.

-Applicants must be either born on the island of Ireland and/or be long-term residents (min.
+- Applicants must be either born on the island of Ireland and/or be longterm residents (min.
 5 years) of the island of Ireland.
-Proof of status must be submitted with application (eg. education history/ job references).
+Proof of identification and proof of residency will be requested.

-The Board will consider all applications.
-Where necessary further information may be requested from an applicant.
+conservation/education course.
+The Board will consider all applications; where necessary further information may be requested.

 Applicants will be informed of the outcome of their application as soon as possible.